thapasubham/thapasubham/README.md

 ## Hi there 👋

-I enjoy building backend services, low-level systems, and exploring how things work under the hood.
+I enjoy building backend services, systems, and exploring how things work under the hood.
 ---